 Of course, there are a lot of great advantages to having central heating with a gas boiler, but every once in a while, you’re very likely to come across a situation.

 Even though it’s probable that the situation you have could be different, the vast majority of the time you’re likely to see that your boiler situation is a general one.
 This guarantees that identifying the right resolution will be much easier and faster than what you assumed.

-A great deal of boiler issues can essentially be minimised by getting your boiler serviced often, we advise at the very least annually.
+A great deal of boiler issues can essentially be minimised by getting your boiler serviced regularly, we advise at the very least annually.

 The Six Most Usual Gas Boiler Repair Situations